paulrbear/SE_team_Q_Term_Project_2016_Fall/README.md

  7. These characters are invalid for filename: [ < > : " / \ | ? * ]
  8. These strings are invalid for filename (SYSTEM regulation): [ CON, PRN, AUX, NUL ]
  9. Only one option for Style is available.

+## /TEST COVERAGE/
+* JUnit & JaCoCo
+> Runninng the build file, the program's branch coverage is examined in a report.

 ## /CONTRIBUTORS/